 Summary narrative CSCS has developed its rules and procedures which was reviewed by market participants but yet to be approved by the Board and the Securities and Exchange Commission.
-CSCS constantly identifies, reviews and documents the risks faced by participants in using CSCS.
+CSCS constantly identifies, reviews and documents the risks faced by participants in using CSD.
 CSCS also offer training programs to participants to provide further clarity on the risks faced by using the CSD.
 The CSCS website provides more public information on its services, fees, risks and transaction volumes and values.
-The Disclosure framework will be updated on a regular basis and published on the CSCS website.
+The Disclosure framework is updated on a regular basis and published on the CSCS website.
 Rating of Principle Observed Key Consideration 1.
 "An FMI should adopt clear and comprehensive rules and procedures that are fully disclosed to participants.
 Relevant rules and key procedures should also be publicly disclosed."
+Observed

-Observed CSCS has developed its rules and procedures, which are in the process of being amended.
-These rules and procedures is publicly disclosed to participants on CSCS website.
+CSCS has developed its rules and procedures, which are in the process of being amended.
+These rules and procedures are publicly disclosed to participants on CSCS website.
 Key Consideration 2.
 "An FMI should disclose clear descriptions of the system's design and operations, as well as the FMI's and participants' rights and obligations, so that participants can assess the risks they would incur by participating in the FMI."
 Observed The participant's rights and obligations are set out in the Draft Amended Rules and the Master Agreement.
 The Rules provide an indication of arrangements that enable the participants to assess the risks they would incur by participating in CSCS.
 Key Consideration 3.
-"An FMI should provide all necessary and appropriate documentation and

-0 training to facilitate participants' understanding of the FMI's rules and procedures and the risks they face from participating in the FMI."
+"An FMI should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the FMI's rules and procedures and the risks they face from participating in the FMI."
 CSCS has a well-structured user group arrangement and periodically held meetings and training for each group on understanding of the rules and procedures and the risks they face from participation in CSCS.
 Participants have generally demonstrated an understanding of the rules and procedures through their compliance.
-All queries that participants may have are answered by CSCS personnel.
+All queries that participants may have were answered by CSCS personnel.
 Key Consideration 4.
 "An FMI should publicly disclose its fees at the level of individual services it offers as well as its policies on any available discounts.
 The FMI should provide clear descriptions of priced services for comparability purposes."
 CSCS provides a breakdown of its fees on its website.
 The breakdown is in tabular form and indicates any change in fees where the fee schedule has changed.
 CSCS also provides some explanation of the services it offers.
-At this stage CSCS does not offer participants discounts or rebates.
+CSCS do offer participants discounts or rebates based on certain threshold.

 Key Consideration 5.
-"An FMI should complete regularly and disclose publicly responses to the CPSS-IOSCO Disclosure framework for financial market infrastructures.
-An FMI also should, at a minimum, disclose basic data on transaction volumes and values."
-CSCS intends to update the disclosure framework on a regular basis.
-CSCS does not disclose data on transaction volumes and values although there is a section on the CSCS website for market information.
+"An FMI should complete regularly and disclose publicly responses to the CPSS-IOSCO disclosure framework for financial market infrastructures.
+An FMI also should, at a minimum, disclose basic data on transaction volumes and values" CSCS completed and published its CPSS-IOSCO disclosure framework to the public via its website.
+CSCS will update the disclosure framework on a regular basis.
+CSCS discloses its data on transaction volumes and values to the Securities and Exchange Commission (SEC) monthly.